nashcom/domino-grafana/README.md

 ## Setup metrics collection on Windows with node_exporter

 [Windows Exporter](https://github.com/prometheus-community/windows_exporter) is a native for Linux OS level metrics.
 It is a single binary available on [GitHub](https://github.com/prometheus-community/windows_exporter/releases), which should run on the host level to collect all relevant Windows statistics.

 The **Windows Exporter** can be configured to send additional log files, which is the best choice for Domino metrics collection on Windows to ensure metrics are in-line between the OS and Domino.

+## TLS Setup

+NGINX is expecting the certificate and key in

+- **/local/certs/cert.pem** certficate chain including root
+- **/local/certs/key.pem** private key

+## Location of data

+By default the following directories are used for native volumes

+- /local/grafana-data
+- /local/loki-data
+- /local/prometheus-data

 ## Setup log collection with Promtail for Loki